GoogleChrome/web.dev/src/site/content/en/blog/codelab-building-a-sidenav-component/index.md

 ## CSS

 Time to layout the elements.
-The main content and sidenav are direct children of the `<body>` tag, so I started with their layout.
+The main content and sidenav are direct children of the `<body>` tag, so that's a good place to start.

 Add the following CSS into `css/sidenav.css` so the `<body>` element lays out the children.